LDAR-Sim/LDAR_Sim/LDAR_Sim/external_sensors/README.md

 ## File Structure

-- Organize your plugin files such that they are located in the `external_sensors` folder
+- Organize your plugin files such that they are located in the `external_sensors` folder.
-- Each sensor should be one file
+- Each sensor should be one file.
 - Consider using a package structure for larger plugins.

 ## Naming Conventions